vmurigneu/shotgun_ga_workflow/README.md

 Figure 1.
 Creating a list (collection).

 A. Click the checkbox icon.
 This will reveal checkboxes to the left of all datasets in the history.
-B. In this case we want to select all datasets, so press "All" button (alternatively datasets can be filtered as shown here).
+B. In this case we want to select all datasets, so press "Select All" button (alternatively datasets can be filtered as shown here).
 This will put a check mark into all checkboxes.
 C. Click "For all selected..." button.
 This will reveal a dropdown.
 D. Since this is not paired-end (or mate-pair) data we will choose to "Build Dataset List".
 This will open a dataset collection creator interface.
-E. Within the dataset collection creator interface use the "Name" box to name the collection.
+E. Within the dataset collection creator interface, select the fastq files and use the "Name" box to name the collection.
 "Hide original elements" checkbox ensures that upon creating the collection the original datasets will be hidden from the history as shown in the next figure.
 Click "Create list".
-F. A collection named "patients" is now added to the history and original datasets are hidden, so that the history only has one item.
+F. A collection named "10 samples" is now added to the history and original datasets are hidden, so that the history only has one item.
 G. Clicking on collection reveals its content.

 3. Run the shotgun workflow.